-Concurrent Real-Time recommends KVM-RT applications use the latest available Intel CPUs that support Intel Virtualization Technology.
+Concurrent Real-Time recommends KVM-RT applications use the latest available Intel or AMD CPUs that support x86 virtualization technology.

 The CPUs on the host must support Virtual Machine Extensions (VMX).
 Different providers have different names for the virtualization technology; on Intel CPUs look for VT-x and on AMD CPUs look for AMD V.